 - Villiers Street (between Todman Avenue and Addison Street)

 Inground sensors will be installed in each parking space on Bowral Street and Villiers Street.
 Existing parallel parking spaces on both roads will be line-marked to allow the technology to work.

-Council is trialling smart parking technology in the following locations in Kingsford:
+Later in 2020, Council will trial the same smart parking technology in the following locations in Kingsford:

 - Borrodale Road (between Anzac Parade and Houston Rd)

 - Houston Lane car park (cnr Houston Lane & Borrodale Road)

 - Houston Road car park (off Houston Road)